xmatters/xm-labs-prometheus/README.md

 ---------

 An updated version of this integration is available.
-You can install the new version right from the Workflow Templates directory within your xMatters instance.
+You can install the new one-way version right from the Workflow Templates directory within your xMatters instance.
 [Learn more](https://help.xmatters.com/integrations/#cshid=PrometheusAlertmanager).

 ---------